Back to blog

 Verdict★★★★☆ 4.1 / 5

 Sitebulb is one of the best visual SEO crawlers available in 2026.
 Its prioritized Hints system with plain-English explanations, crawl maps, and client-ready PDF reports make it excellent for agencies and consultants who need to communicate technical findings to non-technical stakeholders.
-However, the desktop version can be slow on large sites, the cloud plan is expensive at ~$245/month, and there is no permanent free tier.
+However, the desktop version can be slow on large sites, the cloud plans get expensive as teams scale (from ~£95/month up past £20,000/year), and there is no permanent free tier.
 If you need cloud-based automated auditing at scale, CrawlRaven provides comparable audit depth at a lower price point.

 Best for